 A conviction for vandalism and tagging could result in a jail sentence and will result in a driver’s license suspension from the Registry of Motor Vehicles.
 If accused of vandalism, you need the right defense attorney on your side.
-Speak with Middlesex County vandalism attorney Chris Spring by calling (617) 513-9444.
+Speak with Concord vandalism attorney Chris Spring by calling (617) 513-9444.

 Elements of Vandalism and Tagging